PolyU achieves high ratings in Research Assessment Exercise 2020

 Professor Wing-tak Wong, Deputy President and Provost of PolyU, said, “Over the years, PolyU has been working tirelessly in research and innovation, with a clear purpose to contribute to the betterment of mankind.
 Our researchers are committed to conducting forward-looking research projects, and our research strengths are enhanced through interdisciplinary exchanges and inter-institutional partnerships.
 PolyU will continue to build on its strengths to make further progress in impactful research, in order to address societal challenges now and in the future.”

-The UGC maintained its efforts in assessing the research performance of the UGC-funded universities through the RAE 2020.
+The UGC took constant effort in assessing the research performance of the UGC-funded universities through the RAE 2020.
 The period covered in this assessment was from October 2013 to September 2019.
+Over 4,200 eligible academic staff from the eight institutions submitted about 16,000 research outputs, 340 research impact case studies and 190 research environment submissions.
+Among the projects assessed, 70% were rated as “internationally excellent” or above by international experts, confirming the strength of local institutions in scientific research.